-Porter’s Paints now has nine stores in Sydney, Melbourne and Brisbane and our paint and wallpaper is sold in over 100 speciality paint and decorating stores across Australia.
+Porter’s Paints now has seven stores in Sydney, Melbourne and Brisbane and our paint and wallpaper is sold in hundreds of hardware, speciality paint and decorating stores across Australia.

-We also proudly export our products to distributors in New Zealand, Asia, USA and the United Kingdom.
+We also proudly export our products to distributors in New Zealand, Asia, USA, Europe and the United Kingdom.

 Fred Porter’s Diaries

-Everything we do is designed to minimise our impact on the environment, from low VOC paints to ethical sourcing of our timber flooring:
+Everything we do is designed to minimise our impact on the environment, from low VOC paints to ethical sourcing:

 - Porter’s Paints are founding participants in PaintBack®, a national waste paint collection and treatment scheme for left over paints and packaging.